DimABSA/DimABSA2026/README.md

 ## **11 October 2025**

-- We have released the compettion website for [Track A](https://www.codabench.org/competitions/10918/#/results-tab).
+- We have released the competition website for [Track A](https://www.codabench.org/competitions/10918/#/results-tab).
 Track B will be released soon.

 - We have also released the training and development datasets for English and Chinese.
 More languages are on the way, and we will be updating the below with [release information](#Datasets) over the next few days.